r-iradukunda/linear_regression_model/README.md

 ## 1. API
 The API directory contains the FastAPI backend that serves the machine learning model and handles prediction requests.

-Key Files
+**Key Files**
 app/
-main.py: The main FastAPI application file. linear_regression_model.pkl: The trained linear regression model. scaler.pkl: The scaler used for preprocessing. poly.pkl: The polynomial features transformer. label_encoders.pkl: The label encoders for categorical features.
+app_main.py: The main FastAPI application file. linear_regression_model.pkl: The trained linear regression model. encoding.pkl: The polynomial features transformer. random_forest.sav: The label encoders for categorical features.
 Other necessary files for model loading and preprocessing.
-How to Run Locally
+**How to Run Locally:**
 Navigate to the API directory.
 Install the required dependencies:
 ```bash